orionjs/orionjs/docs/models.md

 - `omitFields`: Optional.
 An array of the schema fields you want to omit in the new model.
 - `pickFields`: Optional.
 An array of the schema fields you want to pass to the new model.
 You may use `omitFields` or `pickFields`, but not both at the same time.
 - `mapFields`: Optional.
 A function that receives a field of the schema and returns a replacement for that field.
+- `extendSchema`: Optional.
+Add fields to the cloned model.
+- `extendResolvers`: Optional.
+Add resolvers to the cloned model.

 #### Clone model example